Treatment if you have abnormal cervical cells

 Basically all the treatments aim to do the same thing - remove or destroy the abnormal cells.
 Laser ablation, cold coagulation, and cryotherapy treat just the part of the cervix that contains abnormal cells.
 This allows normal cells to grow back in their place.

-It is a little confusing that the terms LLETZ, LEEP and diathermy all mean basically the same thing - using a small tool and electric current to remove the area containing abnormal cells (the transformation zone) from the cervix.
+It is a little confusing that the terms LLETZ, NETZ, LEEP and diathermy all mean basically the same thing - using a small tool and electric current to remove the area containing abnormal cells from the cervix.
 In theory, diathermy can be used to remove just a small area of abnormality.
 In practice it is the same as LLETZ as the whole transformation zone is usually removed.

 These treatments can cause period type pains for a short time.
 Your usual over the counter painkiller, such as paracetamol or ibuprofen will help.

 Laser therapy is sometimes called laser ablation.
 This just means the laser burns away the abnormal cells.
 You have this treatment as an outpatient.
 First, you lie on a couch, with your legs in stirrups.
-The doctor will put a speculum into your vagina to hold it open and then puts local anaesthetic onto your cervix to numb it.
-Then the laser beam will be pointed at the abnormal areas.
+Your doctor will put a speculum into your vagina to hold it open and then puts local anaesthetic onto your cervix to numb it.
+Then they point the laser beam at the abnormal areas.
 A laser beam is a very strong, hot beam of light.
 It burns away the abnormal area.
 So you may notice a slight burning smell during the treatment.
 This is nothing to worry about.
 It is just the laser working.
 You can go home as soon as this treatment is over.

 This is not treatment with cold as the name suggests.
 In fact the specialist will use a hot probe to burn away the abnormal cells.
 You lie on a couch, with your legs in stirrups.
 The doctor puts a speculum into your vagina to hold it open.
 Then the doctor uses a hot probe to destroy the abnormal cells.
 You shouldn't be able to feel the probe on the cervix, but you might get a period type pain while you are being treated and for a short while afterwards.

 The specialist uses a cold probe to freeze away the abnormal cells.
 You lie on a couch, with your legs in stirrups.
 The doctor will put a speculum into your vagina to hold it open.
-Then the doctor will use the probe to destroy the abnormal cells.
+Then the doctor uses the probe to destroy the abnormal cells.
 You shouldn't be able to feel the probe on the cervix, but you might get a period type pain while you are being treated and for a short while afterwards.